1. Avocados (6+ months)

-Root vegetables make the perfect weaning food because they are naturally sweet and have a smooth, creamy texture when pureed.
+Root vegetables, like carrots and sweet potatoes, make the perfect weaning food because they are naturally sweet and have a smooth, creamy texture when pureed.
 Their delicate flavour makes it easy to combine them with a variety of different fruits, vegetables, and proteins.
 Root vegetables, depending on the specific veggie, are loaded with calcium, potassium, vitamin C, and more.

 12. Salmon (6+ months)

 Salmon is an outstanding source of heart-healthy omega-3 fats, which play a crucial role in retinal and brain development and are especially important for children in the first two years of life.
 (Be sure to pick wild salmon, which is lower in mercury and higher in omega-3 fatty acids.)